 We talk about “enviable work” here at Gupta because what we do should also be judged based on the emotional as well as the rational.
 The performance in “Performance Marketing” is the price of admission.
 It’s the rational component.
 Enviable adds the “Damn, I wish I did that!”

 Understanding humans tends to be difficult.
 It’s all about our gut.
 What’s ahead for the rest of 2021 and 2022 necessitates us to use data to inform and make effective those gut instincts.
 As we re-emerge into the world, this data will once again help us understand human likes, dislikes, and even the “meh, I just don’t care.”
-It’s indeed merging science and the instinct to always be improving and growing.
+It’s indeed merging science and the instinct to always improve and go.
 And isn’t that truly the human aspiration we’re all longing for?